-Measuring genome of every new born is ~11000 Human genomes per day for USA and 200,000 Human genomes per day for world.
-Doing on an ongoing basis – say 50 times in lifetime of every human is 5*10^6 genomes measured per day for world.
-This is 30 petabits per day or 10 Exabits per year
+Measuring the genome of every new born is ~11000 Human genomes per day for USA and 200,000 Human genomes per day for world.
+Doing this on an ongoing basis – say 50 times in lifetime of every human is 5*10^6 genomes measured per day for world.
+This is 30 petabits per day or 10 exabits per year

 It requires the capability equivalent to 1.5 million present day Illuminas to measure Human genomic data and 1.5*10^8 to 1.5*10^10 continuously running present day cores to perform a simple Blast analysis on the generated data.
 NIH has emphasized that the cost of sequences has decreased over a factor of 100 more than the cost of computing over the last 3 years [58].
 Thus building scalable computing and storage infrastructure for genomics is challenging.